Maja Melandsø: Upbringing and studies

 During her studies, she went with Professor Pedersen and other graduate students on an excursion to Berlin to study modern residential architecture.
 In Berlin the large exhibition Deutsche Bauausstellung 1931 was taking place.
 The housing section of the exhibition, "Wohnung unserer Zeit" ('dwellings of our time'), was designed by several of the most important representatives of modern architecture, including Ludwig Mies van der Rohe and Walter Gropius.
 The exhibition made an impression on the young Melandsø.
 She designed her graduate thesis while she was in Berlin, about which she wrote: "... in the shadow of 'Interbau', the city of the future that the leading architects of the time had joined forces to build".
-In Berlin she met the young Geman Eugen "Ingo" Kaul.
+In Berlin she met the young German Eugen "Ingo" Kaul.
 Kaul was the press officer for the Berliner Ausstellungs- und Messe-Amt, which organized the building and architecture exhibition.
 He would become her husband two years later.

 When she finished her education in 1931, it was as the fifth woman to receive an architecture degree from NTH.
 The first four were Kirsten Sand (graduated in 1915); Elsa E. G. Andersen (1917); Kirsten M. Røsberg (1919) and Ingeborg Tønnessen (1929).

-Trondheim's first funkisbygg
+Trondheim's first

 Melandsø designed what is considered the first example of functionalist architecture in Trondheim.
 The same year she completed her education at NTH, her father's business in Trondheim, Johan Melandsø & Co. burnt to the ground.
 It was a two-storey wood building at Fjordgaten 25.
 He gave his newly educated daughter the task of designing new business premises at the same location.
 It would be a five-storey concrete and brick building which still towers above the low three-storey houses in the neighborhood.

 The property was designed according to new, modernist ideals.
 It had shops on the first floor and offices on the other four.
 The function of the building was expressed in the large glass panes of the shops – and the offices' horizontal rows of windows.
 The stairwell and a continuous pane of glass formed the vertical elements.
 Melandsøgården was completed in August 1932 and drew a lot of attention.
 The young architect was interviewed by the newspaper Dagbladet about her work, and the journalist felt she belonged among the most extreme modernists in architecture.

 The city historian (byantikvar) in Trondheim has put Melandsøgården on the list of buildings that are deemed to be of particular interest or importance.
 It is also one of the buildings mentioned in Trondhjems Arkitektforenings ('Trondheim Association of Architects') architecture guide for Trondheim: Arkitektur i 1000 år.